 - Hiking up Table Mountain is one of the most popular activities to get your blood pumping in Cape Town, check out our guide to different hiking trails up Table Mountain.

-- Lionshead is another popular hike, easier than climbing Table Mountain with amazing views of the city, Camps Bay, False Bay and the Atlantic Ocean.
+- Lion’s Head hike is another popular trail, easier than climbing Table Mountain with amazing views of the city, Camps Bay, False Bay and the Atlantic Ocean.

 - The underwater world around the Cape coast is spectacular and offer amazing diving.
 Check out our review of the best Scuba diving spots around Cape Town, or where and how to dive with sharks in the Cape.

 - Where to rent a car in Cape Town?
 The Best car rental deals